AdeAdex/BankApp/README.md

 **Features:**
 Account Creation: Users can easily create an account with the bank, providing essential details, including:

-(a) Account Number
+(a) Account Number.
-(b) ATM Card Information, which includes ATM PIN, ATM Number, ATM Expiry Date, and ATM Name (c) Default Balance
+(b) ATM Card Information, which includes ATM PIN, ATM Number, ATM Expiry Date, and ATM Name.
+(c) Default Balance.

 Change ATM PIN: Users have the option to change their ATM's default PIN for added security.

 Device Registration: Register your device to enhance security and accessibility by: